Cherish Your Azure AD Data

 - Report what needs to be done in terms of account updates.

 I’ve written a quick and dirty script which you can download from GitHub.
 It uses the Get-User cmdlet from the Exchange Online Management module to fetch account information.
 Get-AzureADUser from the AzureAD module could also be used, but it’s easier to filter out mailbox-enabled accounts with Get-User, which exposes the Azure AD user properties we want to check.
 Remember that you’ll need to modify the script to suit the circumstances in your organization.
 For instance, if you place particular importance on a specific property, you might want to amend the script to include that property in the checks.

 Figure 3 shows how the script reports the problems it finds with missing properties in user accounts.
 The results shown here are from a small test tenant so it’s unsurprising to discover that so many accounts have missing properties.
 It’s reasonable to expect better results in a production tenant.

 To make it easy for administrators to track down and fix missing properties. a CSV file is also generated with details of the accounts which need adjustment (Figure 4).

-Although it can be a boring task, maintaining the accuracy of a tenant directory can be boring.
+Although it can be a boring task, maintaining the accuracy of Azure AD user data can be boring.
 It’s much more interesting to read the Office 365 for IT Pros eBook and learn about changes in Office 365 through the updates we release every month.